-Using AngularDart as a Small Web App Development Environment
+AngularDart as a Development Environment for Small Web Apps

-What framework do you use when you want to create a small web app?
+When you want to create a small web app, which framework do you use?

-I was getting tired of this, so I decided to try a different framework.
-There are several alternatives, but when I think of "types and Material Design," AngularDart comes to mind naturally.
-Thanks to Flutter, Dart is also expected to gain popularity in the future.
+So, tired of all this, it was just the right time to try a different framework.
+There are (also) several alternatives, but when you think of "typed and Material Design", it's natural for AngularDart to come to mind.
+Thanks to Flutter, Dart also seems likely to gain momentum in the future.

-So, below, I'll talk about creating a web app that generates cards using AngularDart, and the advantages and disadvantages I experienced during development.
-I've published the source code, so please refer to it while reading.
+Therefore, in the following, I'll talk about creating a web app that generates the card below using AngularDart, and discuss the advantages and disadvantages I experienced in the process.
+I've published the source, so it might be easier to understand if you read while referring to it.

 Advantages of AngularDart

-Personally, I felt like I was working on a JavaScript project with the following features already set up:
+Personally, it felt like I was working with a js project that already had the following features:

-I haven't delved deep into Angular itself, so I won't compare it.
-Since I have experience with React and Vue.js, I didn't feel much discomfort.
-I didn't create a large-scale component or manage states this time, but I'll investigate if I get the chance.
+I haven't delved too deeply into Angular itself, so I won't write much comparison.
+Perhaps because I have experience with React and Vue.js, I didn't feel any particular discomfort.
+I haven't created state management or large-scale components this time, but I'd like to investigate if I have the opportunity.

 Disadvantages of AngularDart

-• It's hard to find solutions through search
+- It's difficult to find solutions through search

 Preparation

-First, I decided on the rough specifications.
-This is crucial.
+First, decide on a rough specification.
+This is important.

-Next, I opened WebStorm and checked if I had the latest version.
-This is crucial.
-If I had the latest version, I warmed up by running the official sample.
+Next, casually launch WebStorm and check if it's the latest version.
+This is important.
+If it's the latest version, as a warm-up, run the official sample.

-The main file had only nine lines and looked impressive.
+The main file is only 9 lines long and looks great on Instagram.

 main file